AlexHenkel/WebDevExercises/WebSession-1-Exercise-HTML-CSS/README.md

 * Write code with Emmet
 * Use Javascript and jQuery based modules with zero configuration at all (Writting any Javascript is required, just style those components)

+### Hints
+- To transofrm an element, look for CSS property: `transform` and `rotate` and the copy contents or replace with your own.
+- Don't use real assets, just respect size and aspect-ratio.

 ### Nice to haves

 * Change behaviour of the carousel (Requires Javascript and jQuery knowledge).